 - Claim Liquidation – Claimants are offered a financial settlement amount that can be negotiated.

 - Payment Disbursement – In some cases, large settlement amounts can be broken into payments.

-Have your questions answered by a patient advocate now.
+Have your questions answered immediately.

 - Dixon, Lloyd et al. Asbestos Bankruptcy Trusts and Tort Compensation.
 Retrieved From http://www.rand.org/pubs/monographs/MG1104.html